 - Sore throat

 - Recent loss of your sense of taste and/or smell

 This list is not all-inclusive and coronavirus symptoms are similar to other seasonal issues like cold, flu, and allergies.
-However, loss of taste or smell is considered one of the most specific symptoms to this virus.
+However, loss of taste or smell is considered one of the most specific symptoms of this virus.
 As with the flu, most people who get coronavirus experience fever, cough, muscle pain or weakness, and fatigue, and will have a complete recovery.

 Please consult your local vybe urgent care location for any other symptoms that are severe or concerning to you.

 The coronavirus spreads via respiratory droplets that occur when talking and from a cough or sneeze.
 Everyone should be maximizing “social distancing” to slow the spread of COVID-19, as the disease can be spread by people who may be infected but not have symptoms.
 In general, follow the same preventive measures you would take with the flu.
 Here are things you can do to protect yourself, your loved ones, and the community:

 - Fully cover your mouth and nose when you sneeze into a tissue or your elbow.
 Throw used tissues in the trash and immediately wash your hands.

 - Wear a mask in public settings at all times as recommended by the CDC.
 This is essential, even when social distancing is possible.